Upper, down, two-sided Lorenz attractor, collisions, merging and switching: Reduction to a -dimensional dynamics

-As a consequence of item~\ref{i.am}), the weak stable foliation of $X$, and , also the stable foliation $F^s$ of the first return map $P$ are of class $C^1$.
+\end{itemize} As a consequence of Theorem \ref{holonomia}, the weak stable foliation of $X$, and the stable foliation $F^s$ of the first return map $P$ is of class $C^1$.
 Therefore the circle $\SS^1_X$ is endowed with a natural $C^1$-structure, and $f_X$ is of class $C^1$.